manikumarkagita/hackathon/index.md

 {% else %}

-Scientists from the University of Bristol hosted a X-day hackathon on
+Researchers from Digital Nasional Berhad hosted a 15-day hackathon on
-{{ site.event_date }}, open to researchers, to...
+{{ site.event_date }}, open to Malaysia University Students, to...

-Researchers could sign up to [topics ranging from]({{ site.baseurl }}{% link projects.md %})
+Students could sign up to [topics ranging from]({{ site.baseurl }}{% link projects.md %})
 ... to ..., and more.
-Teams were be led by senior academics from a range of disciplines at the University of Bristol, but participating researchers could be from any UK academic institution.
+Participating members could be from any Malaysia academic institution.

 The event took place virtually, using a combination of **video conferencing** (Zoom) for meetings and seminars, and **discussion forums** (Slack) for ongoing